rakcurious/rakcurious/README.md

 - 👋 Hey, I’m Rakesh.
 - 👀 I’m a frontend developer
-- 🌱 I love creating beautiful experiences with React, TailwindCSS, Typescript, NextJS etc.
+- 🌱 I love creating beautiful experiences with JavaScript, TypeScript, React and TailwindCSS etc.
-- 🌱 I have built some small projects like a ToDo App, a Tic Tac Toe game and a multi-page CRM App with React and Tailwind.
+- 🌱 I have built some small projects like a ToDo App, a Tic Tac Toe game and a multi-page CRM App with JavaScript, React and Tailwind CSS.
-- 🌱 Currently I am building a complete E-Commerce app, from login/signup to Checkout, with Typescript, NextJS and Tailwind.
+- 🌱 My latest project is a full fledged production level e-commerce discovery platform built with TypeScript, React, Redux Toolkit, Tailwind CSS, Appwrite and Cloudinary.
+It's live at: https://beslik.in
-- 🌱 You can check out my projects and more on my portfolio site: https://rak.wtf
+- 🌱 You can check out my projects and more on my portfolio site: https://rakwtf.netlify.app

 <!---
 rakcurious/rakcurious is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.